 If any of the Parties wish to vary the terms of the [TPA] / [TPA-UGME/UGDE] the Change Control Process as set out in the Terms shall apply.

-If a Placement Provider or Education Provider has concerns relating to the other provider’s performance pursuant to the [TPA] / [TPA-UGME/UGDE] then, in addition to its rights and obligations under the Terms, it may raise such concerns with NHS England which may take action as appropriate under the other provider’s NHS Education Funding .Agreement.
+If a Placement Provider or Education Provider has concerns relating to the other provider’s performance pursuant to the [TPA] / [TPA-UGME/UGDE] then, in addition to its rights and obligations under the Terms, it may raise such concerns with NHS England which may take action as appropriate under the other provider’s NHS Education Funding Agreement.

 This letter constitutes an offer to form the [TPA] / [TPA-UGME/UGDE] in accordance with its Terms.
 Please confirm your acceptance of this offer by signing this letter.
 We note that if you fail to sign the letter but act in accordance with your rights and obligations under the Terms then your conduct will be deemed to be acceptance of the Terms.